Trump denies Exxon permission to drill for oil in Russia

 The Trump administration has denied ExxonMobil permission to bypass sanctions to drill for oil in Russia.

-Treasury Secretary Steven Mnuchin, in a statement Friday, said he consulted with President Trump on the decision.
+"The Treasury Department will not be issuing waivers to U.S. companies, including Exxon, authorizing drilling prohibited by current Russian sanctions," Treasury Secretary Steven Mnuchin, said in a statement Friday.
+Mnuchin said he consulted with President Trump on the decision.

 Exxon had applied for a waiver from sanctions imposed by the Obama administration in a bid to resume its lucrative joint venture with Russian state oil giant PAO Rosneft.